Critical-Matter-MIT-Media-Lab/Workshop_HTPAAC/context.md

 - State 2 Notes: title “Vendors”, Item: Adafruit, Sparkfun, Seeed Studio

   1.3 **Laws** - quick intro of related physics

 - Structure: Iceberg Chart

-  1.4 **MCU** - quick intro of microcontrollers
+  1.4 **MCU** - microcontroller systems and development platforms

-- Structure: image collage with text on top(state 1) and selection (state 2)
+- Structure: conceptual overview with glassmorphism design (state 1) and detailed technical comparison (state 2)
+- State 1: MCU collage with floating equation
+  Image: MCU.jpg collage showing various microcontroller examples
+  Overlay: Pink glassmorphism text box positioned above image (-80px from top)
-- State 1: image at /img/MCU.jpg, text: ”Arduino” or “microcontroller” = MCU Chip + Development Board + Peripherals
+  Equation: "Arduino" or "microcontroller" = MCU Chip + Development Board + Peripherals
+  Design: 60% opacity pink background with blur effects, white text, enhanced shadows
-- State 2: cut in half with top half for MCU and bottom half for Dev boards.
+- State 2: Comprehensive MCU comparison matrix
-- MCU: four horizontal grids,
-- DevBoard: one top grid two bottom grid
-  Top grid divide in left text and right images: Seeed Stuio Xiao, Points: - Xiǎo 小, small; - Researcher’s favorite.
-Image with citation annotation (1x3): Retnanto et al., 2024; Brooks et al., 2024; Kong et al., 2024;
+  Layout: Top section (MCU Chips) with 4-column grid comparison MCU Types: ARM Cortex-M, ESP32/ESP8266, RISC-V, AVR architectures
+  Features: Pros/cons analysis with enlarged text (1.3em headers, 1em content) Development Boards: Bottom section with platform examples and research citations
-- State 2 Notes: no title, Item: Seeed Studio Xiao https://www.seeedstudio.com/xiao-series-page, Adafruit QT Py https://www.adafruit.com/product/4600, Teensy https://www.pjrc.com/teensy/
+  Notes: Links to Seeed Studio Xiao, Adafruit QT Py, Teensy platforms

   1.5 **Prototyping** - prototyping methods and tools

 - Structure: list with images on the left and text on the right

   1.6 **Software** - programming environments and tools for hardware

 - Structure: list with images on the left and text on the right

   1.7 **Protocol** - signal/communication protocols and method
   Structure: list with images on the left and text on the right

   1.8 **Networking** - methods to (wirelessly) interconnect hardware

 - Structure: list with images on the left and text on the right

   2.0 **Part 2** - Part 2 Cover

 - Structure: cover page
 - Title: “Inputs and Outputs"
 - Subtitle: “and the cybernetic systems we rely on"

   2.1 **Actuator** - intro to actuators

 - Structure: 3-state system with introduction, detailed categories, and specialized types
 - State 0: Introduction with scope overview
   Content: "Output devices that convert electrical signals into physical actions"